rolandtoth/Blog/input/dotnet-model-generator-with-eleventy/index.md

 First I created one directory per model, where I added two template files: one for a model, and one for the custom DB entity.
 I added a .json file as well, containing all the input data (property names, types, namespace, etc).
 After some fiddling around I got the result I needed: two output files that matched my expectations.

-I added a few nice-to-have features as well, like generating "nice" displaynames (eg. "PackageCode" => "Package Code"), automatically setting the right method for getting the value (eg. "GetSafeDateTime" for the "DateTime" type properties), etc).
+I added a few nice-to-have features as well, like generating "nice" display names (eg. "PackageCode" => "Package Code"), automatically setting the right method for getting the value (eg. "GetSafeDateTime" for the "DateTime" type properties), etc).
 I wouldn't like to overcomplicate things because this is only a boilerplate generator to get started fast.

 ## Fine-tuning